Mickey’s Not So Scary Halloween Party Guide (For 2023)

 - Jack Skellington and Sally at Town Square Theater

-- Mickey Mouse in his Halloween Costume at Town Square Theater
+- Mickey Mouse in Halloween Costume at Town Square Theater

 - Aladdin and Abu at Agrabah Bazaar

-- Queen of Hearts with the Tweedles to the side of Mad Tea Party
+- Queen of Hearts with the Tweedles (Fantasyland)

-There are four Halloween Twists at Mickey’s Halloween Party this year.
-Here is a list of the ride overlays and unique to the party items:
+Four attractions have Halloween Twists at Mickey’s Not So Scary Halloween Party.
+Here is a list of the ride overlays that are unique to the party:

 - Pirates of the Caribbean